cloudify-cosmo/claw/docs/deploy_and_undeploy.rst

 variables defined directly in ``blueprints.yaml``.

 In addition, the handler configuration ``properties`` are exposed in the variables used in blueprint configurations.
-For example, building the previous
+For example, building upon the previous section:
-section:

 .. code-block:: yaml